gregnz/stocks/NTNX.md

 >The next phase, as presented at our March Investor Day, would be to sell more subscriptions... - Investor Relations

-Deferred revenue is ... pretty substantial, although they also have deferred commissions payable, which takes a little of the shine off (for example, in the
+Deferred revenue is ... pretty substantial, although they also have deferred commissions payable, which takes a little of the shine off (for example, in the last Quarter, they had about $100m of deferred commissions payable).

 ### Margins